foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 7. Search for ` foh` (with a space before it) to capture DocBlocks and replace with: ` Mega`.
 8. Search for `foh-` (caution: manually exclude URLs) to capture prefixed handles and replace with: `mega-`.

 Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `foh.pot` from `languages` folder to use the theme's slug.
-Next, update or delete this readme.

 Note: The above instructions are an extension of the original ones that came with Underscores theme, included in the Appendix at the end of this document.